Flight Delay Compensation

-The updated regulations, which will come into force next year, clearly establish that flight delay compensation should be awarded to affected air travellers, in line with the precedent which has been set in recent European Court cases.
-It also clears up the controversy around 'exceptional circumstances', stating that routine technical faults do not fall under this definition and therefore cannot serve as a defence for the airline.
+The updated regulations, which are expected to come into force next year, clearly establish that flight delay compensation should be awarded to affected air travellers, in line with the precedent which has been set in recent European Court cases.
+It will also clear up the controversy around 'exceptional circumstances', stating that routine technical faults do not fall under this definition and therefore cannot serve as a defence for the airline.

 Claim flight delay and cancellation compensation

 Experiencing a delay to your flight, whether you are travelling for business or for leisure, can have a ruinous effect on your trip.
 Luckily, there is EU legislation in place which enables those who have suffered significant delays or cancellations to claim compensation for their losses.

 When you can claim

 While it has always been possible to claim compensation for cancelled flights, the rules on compensation for long delays were, for a long time, far less clear.
 There were certainly rules in place which require the airline in question to offer assistance for passengers with delayed flights, but the actual legislation was unclear on the issue of compensation for flight delays – no matter how lengthy they turned out to be.